Summary

 There are 2 types of dental insurance.
 General dental usually covers cleaning, removal of plaque, x-rays and smaller fillings, while major dental usually includes cover for orthodontics (braces), wisdom teeth removal, crowns, bridges and dentures.

-There are 50 community dental agencies located throughout metropolitan Melbourne and rural Victoria.
-To make an appointment, eligible Victorians contact a local community dental agency or call Dental Health Services Victoria (DHSV) on:
+There are 50 community dental agencies located throughout metropolitan Melbourne and rural Victoria making up the public healthcare service.
+Public dental services are available to eligible Victorians.
+To make an appointment, visit the Dental Health Services Victoria website to find a community dental clinic near you or call Dental Health Services Victoria (DHSV) on:

 - Tel.
 (03) 9341 1000 (Melbourne Metro), Monday to Friday only: 8:30am-4:30pm.